 Six sets of the R100 noise results were captured at full stop intervals between -3 EV and +3 EV.
 These RAW-format images were very significantly under and over-exposed, then adjusted to the proper brightness in Canon Digital Photo Professional (downloadable software included with the camera) and are useful for evaluating image quality, including the system's exposure latitude/dynamic range.

-Overall, based on the predecessor similarity, this camera delivers the excellent image quality expected from a Canon APS-C imaging sensor.
+Overall, based on the predecessor similarity and field experience, this camera delivers the excellent image quality expected from a Canon APS-C imaging sensor.

 |Model / File Size in MB @ ISO:||(MP)||100||200||400||800||1600||3200||6400||12800||25600||51200||102400||204800|